Legendary Hearts: Critical reception

 Upon release, Legendary Hearts received favorable reviews from music critics.
 Writing for The Village Voice, music journalist Robert Christgau said that "if The Blue Mask was a tonic, the follow-up's a long drink of water, trading impact and intensity for the stated goal of this (final?) phase of Reed's music: continuity, making do, the long haul."
 NME critic Cynthia Rose wrote that Legendary Hearts was "possibly the purest, most fluid and spiritual musical unity you'll hear in rock and roll for some time to come – with Reed's cleansed, declamatory vocals well up front".

 Robert Palmer of The New York Times praised Legendary Hearts as "a song cycle without any outstanding weak links...
 All the songs are personal, from the domestic still-life portrait 'Rooftop Garden' to 'Bottoming Out' and 'The Last Shot,' powerful confrontations between Lou Reed the loving husband and Lou Reed the self-destructive monster.
 The only villain on Legendary Hearts is Lou Reed, but because he has confronted his own defects as bravely as he once confronted the decadence around him, he is also the album's hero.
 The two Lou Reeds have finally become one."
 Palmer also praised the musicianship, writing that "the band's playing and arrangements make these fine songs even better...
 The album's more reflective moments are made deeper and richer by ensemble playing that manages to be gentle without ever losing its tensile strength."

 Ira Robbins of Trouser Press wrote that the album "ranks with any Reed record all the way back to the Velvets in substance and stands out as his strongest work in style, using the group as a powerful lens that magnifies his themes and obsessions down to the finest detail."

-Legendary Hearts would later place seventh in The Village Voice's annual Pazz & Jop critics' poll.
+Legendary Hearts placed seventh in The Village Voice's annual Pazz & Jop critics' poll.

 In a retrospective review for AllMusic, critic Mark Deming wrote of the album, "On Legendary Hearts, Reed was writing great songs, playing them with enthusiasm and imagination, and singing them with all his heart and soul, and if it wasn't his best album, it was more than good enough to confirm that the brilliance of The Blue Mask was no fluke, and that Reed had reestablished himself as one of the most important artists in American rock."